-Transaction Application Fee Fee Taxable and Tax Exempt Industrial Development Revenue Bonds processing fee are payable to the PCIDA at First \$10 million - 1% of the principal amount of the bond series.
+Transaction Application Fee Fee Taxable and Tax Exempt Industrial Development Revenue Bonds A non-refundable fee of \$2,500 and a \$500 processing fee are payable to the PCIDA at the time the application is submitted.
+The \$2,500 fee will be credited towards the total fee at closing. amount of the bond series.
+Over \$10 million Tax Exempt Civic Facility Bonds A non-refundable fee of \$2,500 and a \$500 processing fee are payable to the PCIDA at the time the application is submitted.
+The \$2,500 fee will be credited towards the total fee at closing.
 Over \$10 million - 0.5% of the bond series.
-Annual (post-closing) administrative fee of \$1,500.
-Tax Exempt Civic Facility Bonds processing fee are payable to the PCIDA at First \$10 million - 1% of the bond series.
-Over \$10 million - 0.5% of the bond series.
-Annual administrative fee (post-closing) of \$1,500 (waivable).
-Straight Lease Transactions (including PILOT Agreement) First \$10 million - 1%.
-Project Costs in excess of \$10 million - 0.5%.
-Annual administrative fee of \$500.
-Sales Tax and/or Mortgage Recording Tax only Transactions (No PILOT Agreement) A non-refundable fee of \$2,500 and a \$500 processing fee are payable to the PCIDA at the time the application is submitted.
-The \$2,500 fee will be credited towards the total fee at closing. · · · · · · · · · · · · · · · · · · ·
+Straight Lease Transactions (including PILOT Agreement) A non-refundable fee of \$2,500 and a \$500 processing fee are payable to the PCIDA at the time the application is submitted.
+The \$2,500 fee will be credited towards the total fee at closing. excess of \$10 million - 0.5%.
+Annual Sales Tax and/or Mortgage Recording Tax only Transactions (No PILOT Agreement) A non-refundable fee of \$2,500 and a \$500 processing fee are payable to the PCIDA at the time the application is submitted.
+The \$2,500 fee will be credited towards the total fee at closing. exemption amount, whichever is greater.

-5. RELATED PARTY TRANSACTIONS
+4. RELATED PARTY TRANSACTIONS